pschool-in/curriculum/content/science/food-1.md

 ## We should take care of our food
 1. We should eat food made at home.
 2. Sprouted pulses, leafy vegetables, buttermilk and yogurt should be included often in our diet.
 3. We should avoid products shown in newspapers and TVs.
-The advertisements are tempting but it does not mean that they are healthy for our bodies.
+The advertisements are tempting, but it does not mean that they are healthy for our body.

 ## Group: Healthy food Vs Unhealthy food